Court strikes out EFCC's retrial suit against Olisa Metuh

 “My client is also asking the Supreme Court that the Appeal Court did not take into consideration that the whole trial was a nullity and should be dismissed in its entirety and discharged and acquitted the defendants,” he said.

-Onwugbufor said that was why he came with the motion on notice to enable the court determine whether it could try Metuh or not.

-Adeola, who represented the EFCC, however prayed that rather than striking out the suit, the court should adjourn the matter indefinitely pending the hearing and determination of the appeal before the apex court.

-“The submission of first and second defendants’ counsel are to the effect that the charge be struck out or on the alternative, be adjourned sine die.
+“The submission of first and second defendants’ counsel is to the effect that the charge is struck out or on the alternative, be adjourned sine die.

 He further said that striking out the suit would not be prejudicial to the commission in any way.